Knowledge base

 - Click on Hosting (Web & Domain universe):

-- Click to order a new hosting:
+- Click to order new hosting:

-- Confirm your choice by clicking the blue button at the bottom of the page (or first create a new Organization if necessary using the dedicated blue link):
+- Confirm your choice by clicking on the blue button at the bottom of the page (or first create a new Organization if necessary using the dedicated blue link):

-- At the top, enter the domain name of your hosting and click Search (even if you already manage it with another registrar):
+- At the top, enter the domain name of your hosting and click on Search (even if you already manage it with another registrar):

 - Two scenarios are then possible:

-- You do not yet own the domain name: check the information and options on the screen, then click the Next button:
+- You do not yet own the domain name: check the information and options on the screen, then click on the Next button:

-- You own and manage your domain names with another registrar: click the action menu ⋮ to the right of the domain name to Order hosting only:
+- You own and manage your domain names with another registrar: click on the action menu ⋮ to the right of the domain name to Order hosting only:

-- You do not yet own the domain name: check the information and options on the screen, then click the Next button:
+- You do not yet own the domain name: check the information and options on the screen, then click on the Next button:

 - Choose the hosting that suits you.